syncfusion-content/blazor-docs/blazor/predefined-dialogs/getting-started.md

 ### Show confirm dialog

-A `Confirm` dialog displays a specified message along with ‘OK’ and ‘Cancel’ button where it returns a boolean value according to the user's click action, this can be achieved by using [DialogService.ConfirmAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html#Syncfusion_Blazor_Popups_SfDialogService_ConfirmAsync_System_String_System_String_Syncfusion_Blazor_Popups_DialogOptions_) method.
-It is used to get approval from a user and it appears before any critical action.
+A `Confirm` dialog displays a specified message along with the ‘OK’ and ‘Cancel’ buttons, which returns a boolean value according to the user's click action.
+This can be achieved by using the [DialogService.ConfirmAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html#Syncfusion_Blazor_Popups_SfDialogService_ConfirmAsync_System_String_System_String_Syncfusion_Blazor_Popups_DialogOptions_) method.
+It is used to get approval from the user, and it appears before any critical action.

 Use the following code to render a simple confirm dialog in an application: